Tips For In-Ground Trampoline Installation

 A DRAINAGE SYSTEM FOR A TRAMPOLINE IN-GROUND

-The water will create rust and other issues when your trampoline pit does not have adequate drainage.
-The best time to consider drainage when creating your retaining wall.
-Drainage pipes that are perforated are recommended, and if they are available, let them drain, and do so into a rain gutter or storm drain.
-Choose a drainage system that is suitable for your yard.
+When your trampoline pit does not have adequate drainage, water will create rust and other issues.
+The best time to consider drainage is when creating your retaining wall.
+Perforated drainage pipes are recommended, and if they are available, let them drain into a rain gutter or storm drain.
+Choose a drainage that is suitable for your yard.
 The more water that is not standing, the more effective.

 A trampoline could weigh more than 100 pounds.
-Certain trampolines have a weight of over 500 pounds.
+Sure, trampolines weigh over 500 pounds.
 Imagine lifting the trampoline from the hole due to someone dropping an item like a shoe, toy, or perhaps even your keys for the car!
 If you’re creating an entire concrete wall to enclose it.

-Give yourself enough elbow room that the trampoline can be removed in the event of a fall.
+Give yourself enough elbow room to remove the trampoline in the event of a fall.
 Even more important, it will be able to be accessed to allow the trampoline to be easily accessed during inspections for repairs.
 Make sure to add extra width to the safety enclosure, which is recommended since some poles and nets are installed in the exterior frames.

 Venting FOR A TRAMPOLINE IN-GROUND